 DeAngelo worked as a nurse/medic in support of the Navy SEALs, providing downrange trauma care and mass casualty response.
 While stateside, he provided care for traumatically injured troops and later managed a staff of nurses and technicians providing care at an ambulatory surgery center that handled more than 1,500 surgical cases annually.

 DeAngelo earned the Army Commendation Medal in 2013 and the Air Force Commendation Medal in 2014 along with Afghanistan Campaign Medal with Bronze Star and the Air Force Expeditionary Service Ribbon with Gold Border.

-He has been named a Pennsylvania Rising Star by the independent attorney survey group Super Lawyers, placing him among the top 2.5 percent of attorneys in the commonwealth who are 40 or younger or practicing 10 years or less.
+He has been named a Pennsylvania Rising Star for several years, including 2023, by the independent attorney survey group Super Lawyers, placing him among the top 2.5 percent of attorneys in the commonwealth who are 40 or younger or practicing 10 years or less.

 Before joining the military, DeAngelo was a clinical nurse at nursing and rehabilitation center in Royersford, Pa., where he helped patients in need of long-term care, including those with spinal cord injuries and neurodegenerative disorders.

 Upon his honorable discharge from the Air Force, DeAngelo attended the James E. Beasley School of Law at Temple University during which and immediately afterward he worked as a law clerk with Saltz, Mongeluzzi, Barrett and Bendesky.
 DeAngelo then worked as an attorney at Barrett DeAngelo, LLC, in Philadelphia before joining Kline & Specter.